burn4ever/starknet-contract/README.md

-# starknet-contract
+# Cairo Contract
-First Test for Starknet Smart Contract
+First Test for Cairo Contract

 # How To
 You will need to: